botprof/agv-examples/README.md

 # Autonomous Ground Vehicle Navigation and Control Simulation Examples in Python

+> THIS PROJECT IS CURRENTLY A WORK IN PROGRESS AND THUS THIS REPOSITORY IS INCOMPLETE

 This is a repository of introductory autonomous ground vehicle (i.e., wheeled mobile robot) simulation examples in [Python](https://www.python.org).
 The purpose of these examples is to provide easy-to-follow code that is illustrative of a number of fundamental mobile robot modelling, control, and navigation (localization, mapping) concepts.
 Motion planning problems lie beyond the scope of this example set.
 The focus here is on ground vehicles, although the presented techniques are also applicable more broadly.
 This code was initially developed to supplement topics covered in the course [ELEC 845 Autonomous Vehicle Control & Navigation](https://offroad.engineering.queensu.ca/courses/elec-845/) in the [Department of Electrical & Computer Engineering](http://www.ece.queensu.ca) at [Queen's University](http://www.queensu.ca).

 ## MoBotPy Package